crazystorm720/Deterministic-Serendipity/synctech_sms_filter_duo.md

-# this may be a lot to understand - luckily LLMs do a pretty good job at understanding inputs like these:
+# this may be a lot to look through and it is - luckily LLMs do a pretty good job at understanding inputs like these:

 ## 🔍 MMS-DuoFilter
 *Bidirectional Android Message Thread Extraction*